Butwm/Ae-News/README.md

 If you have ideas to improve the Ae-News project, feel free to open a new "Issue" or send a "Pull Request."
 We look forward to your contributions and cooperation.

 ## License
-This project is licensed under the GNU General Public License (GPL).
+This project is not open-source.